Life insurance after a death: trust status decides days or months

 What if the policyholder forgot to name a beneficiary?

 If a policy is not in trust and no beneficiary is named, the payout forms part of the estate and is distributed according to the will (or intestacy rules if there is no will).
-If there is neither a will nor an obvious beneficiary, the insurer may require probate before releasing the funds, and the court oversees distribution.
+See the section above on what happens when there is no named beneficiary.

 While you are reviewing finances after a bereavement, it is also worth checking whether the surviving family is entitled to Bereavement Support Payment – a tax-free benefit for surviving spouses and civil partners worth up to £9,800.